 Kythnos Island Travel Tips

 - Booking has a good selection of hotels in Kythnos to choose from.
+Better to reserve a few months ahead, especially if traveling in the high season.

 - It's recommended to be at departure ports an hour before the Kythnos ferry leaves.